MaastrichtU-IDS/jupyterlab/README.md

 ## ☁️ Deploy on Kubernetes and OpenShift

+This image is compatible with [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) and [OKD](https://www.okd.io) security constraints to **run as non root user**.

-We recommend to use this Helm chart to deploy these JupyterLab images on Kubernetes or OpenShift: https://artifacthub.io/packages/helm/dsri-helm-charts/jupyterlab
+We recommend to use this [Helm](https://helm.sh/) chart to deploy these JupyterLab images on Kubernetes or OpenShift: https://artifacthub.io/packages/helm/dsri-helm-charts/jupyterlab

-If you are working or studying at Maastricht University you can easily [deploy this notebook on the Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter).
+If you are working or studying at Maastricht University, you can easily deploy this notebook on the [Data Science Research Infrastructure (DSRI) 🌉](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter)

 ## 🕊️ Contribute to this repository

-Choose which image fits your need: latest, gpu, FSL, FreeSurfer, Python2.7
+Choose which image fits your need: latest, tensorflow, cuda, pytorch, freesurfer, python2.7...

 1. Fork this repository.
 2. Clone the forked repository